 The core values of the California 4-H Youth Development Program state that we "appreciate, respect and value diversity through a commitment to inclusion of diverse Californians."
 If you cannot complete your Record Book in the standard format, 4-H is more than happy to accommodate you.
 Accommodations are made on a case-by-case basis.
-Speak with your county Program Representative to make a request.
+Speak with your UCCE County Community Education Specialist to make a request.